Unlock Nature’s Best - Discover Our Range of

 Understanding the Causes and Symptoms of Dry Eyes

 Dry eyes come about due to various factors, including aging, environmental factors, certain medications, and underlying health conditions.
-According to a study published in the American Journal of Ophthalmology, the prevalence of dry eye disease increases with age, with women being more likely to develop the condition than men.
+According to a study, the prevalence of dry eye disease increases with age, with women being more likely to develop the condition than men.

 The symptoms of dry eyes vitamin deficiency can vary but often include a feeling of grittiness or dryness in the eyes, redness, blurred vision, and sensitivity to light.